-B. Specialty Pharmaceuticals - Injectables and Infusion Services
+Specialty Pharmaceuticals - Injectables and Infusion Services

 Many self-administered and office-administered injectable products require Prior Authorization (PA).
-In some cases, they will be made available only through Molina Healthcare's exclusive specialty pharmacy - Caremark Specialty Pharmacy.
+In some cases, they will be made available through one of Molina's exclusive specialty pharmacies - either Accredo Specialty Pharmacy or Caremark Specialty Pharmacy.
 More information about our Prior Authorization process, including a PA request form, is available in Section 6 of this manual.

-Caremark will coordinate with Molina Healthcare and ship the prescription directly to your office or the Member's home.
+Accredo or Caremark will coordinate with Molina and ship the prescription directly to your office or the Member's home.
 All packages are individually labeled and refrigerated drugs are shipped in insulated packages with frozen gel packs.
 The service also offers the additional convenience of enclosing needed ancillary supplies (needles, syringes and alcohol swabs) with each prescription at no charge.
 Please contact the Pharmacy Management Department or your Provider Relations Representative with any further questions about the program.

-C. Non-Formulary Requests for Specialty/ Injectable Medication
+Non-Formulary Requests for Specialty/ Injectable Medication